davenlam/BIOL3070-Lammi/Warm-up-mosquitoes-TEMPLATE.md

 # ABSTRACT

 Fill in abstract at the end after we have finished the methods, results, discussion, conclusions and know what our data “says”.
+Make sure it summarizes your full report (background → question → methods → key results → conclusion).

+Keep it concise (4–6 sentences).

+Include the species, data type, and main finding if possible.

+Tip: If you’re stuck, start with “This report investigates…”

+This report investigates how

 # BACKGROUND